alexjbuck/ellysonInventory/docs/Working With SharePoint JSON/editing-workflow.md

 ## Highly recommend getting the skeleton correct first

 There are a few items that you have to do _after_ you get the skeleton.
+If you use JSON button elements, you will need to add the `defaultRowAction` property in manually.
+This is described in [weird gotchas](weird-gotchas.md).